Fair processing notice

 You have a choice about whether you want your confidential patient information to be used in this way.
 If you are happy with this use of information, you do not need to do anything.
 If you do choose to opt out your confidential patient information will still be used to support your individual care.

-You can also find out more about how patient information is used on the Health Research Authority website or visit the understanding patient data website.
+You can find out more about how patient information is used on the Health Research Authority website or visit the understanding patient data website.

 You can change your mind about your choice at any time.